-March’s Unsung Hero: CPTC’s Automotive Program
+The President’s Unsung Hero for March: CPTC’s Automotive Program

 Clover Park Technical College's Automotive Program has been given March's Unsung Hero award for their commitment to student success and their responsiveness to the local community.